spazznolo/spazznolo.github.io/_posts/2022-04-08-post-regulation-0.md

 ---
 layout: post
-title:  "[Introduction] How important is post-regulation time?"
+title:  "How important is post-regulation time?"
 date:   2022-04-08 8:52:05 -0400
 ---
-<h2>How important is post-regulation time?</h2>
+<h2>[Introduction] How important is post-regulation time?</h2>
 <p>
 Since 2015, when a game is tied after 60 minutes of play, both teams are awarded one standing point along with the opportunity for a second point in the overtime.
 Most of the rules from regulation carry over, except for a few important ones - the play goes from 5 players aside to 3, and the period lasts only 5 minutes (compared to 20 in regulation).
 The format change is geared towards increasing entertainment in the form of chaos - the ice surface is too large and the players are too fast and too skilled to prevent chances.
 </p>